Top 10 Internet tips and tricks

 - Press the backspace key or press Alt key + left arrow to go back a page.

-- Press F5 to refresh or reload a web page.
+- Press F5 or Ctrl + R to refresh or reload a web page.

 - Press F11 to make the Internet browser screen full screen.
 Press F11 again to return to the normal view.